 - Knowledge can only be volunteered it cannot be conscripted.

-Exploiting existing and potential knowledge
+Exploiting existing and potential knowledge for knowledge management success

 - People and process, and